 For both, you'll want to get a variety of different grits from coarse to fine since each nub or nick will need to be sanded differently depending on their severity.
 For larger imperfections, you'll need a coarser grit, whereas small touchups will only require very fine or fine grits.

 Each kit you get with come with an assembly manual that will guide you on the steps you'll need to take to build the kit.
-The instructions are written in Japanese, but they the images and diagrams are more than enough to lead you through building the kit.
+The instructions are written in Japanese, but the images and diagrams are more than enough to lead you through building the kit.

 The first thing to do is to take the runners out of the box.
 Since there are multiple runners, I like to organize them alphabetically, so I can find them easily as I build.
 Usually, each part of the kit will require pieces from different runners.